trg404/CPBook/dupontEqualtion.md

 [Dupont Equation Wiki](https://en.wikipedia.org/wiki/DuPont_analysis)

-It breaks down the Return on Equity of a given project and you can compare them together.
+The Dupont equation was developed to help managers make effective decisions to increase the Retun on Equity.
+The key to using the dupont equation is to learn the _names_ of the _3 components_ that make up the equation.

-ROE= Profit Margin X Asset Turnover X Equity Multiplyer
+Return on Equity - Net Income Margin X Total Asset Turnover X Leverage Mulitplier

-Profit Margin = Net Proft / Sales
+Net Income  Margin = Net Income / Sales

 Asset Turnover = Sales / Average Total Assets